adityachandla/s3FetchTest/Readme.md

 In this run, the reads were sequential and therefore we did not see any noticable performance difference.
 Following graph shows a scatter plot of fetch times as time progresses:
 ![performance comparision](comparision.png)

-Initially, there is a lot of variability in the fetch times however, they converge to around 50ms after the first few fetch operations.
+Initially, there is a lot of variability in the fetch times however, they converge to around 40ms after the first few fetch operations.
+Therefore, if we ignore the first 100 entries, then we see that the average fetch time was around 35 milliseconds.